 In order to ensure good performance you need a strong link into the network.
-Like most other ham radio activities more gain is better than less.
-And even if you have two nodes within range the node's routing software will always pick the strongest one as your path into the network.
-So omni antennas are discouraged and dish antennas greatly preferred.
+Like most other ham radio activities if some gain is good, more is better!
+And even if you have two nodes within range, the node's routing software will always pick the strongest one as your path into the network.
+So omni antennas are discouraged and directional antennas greatly preferred.

-All of the equipment using directional antennas that is supported by AREDN® use electronics integrated into the dish feedpoint: two transceivers, two modems, and an embedded computer with

-RAM, ROM and a network interface.
+All of the equipment using directional antennas that is supported by AREDN® use electronics integrated into the dish feedpoint: two transceivers, two modems, and an embedded computer with RAM, ROM and a network interface.
 They are all POE-enabled (Power Over Ethernet).
 This avoids having to run both a network cable and a power cable up the mast to the node.
 A web interface is used to control and configure the device.